 Myanmar eVisa Online

 Before you travel to Myanmar check the visa regulations for your nationality.
-We are American citizens and had to apply for Myanmar visa online prior to traveling.
+We are American citizens and had to apply for a Myanmar visa online prior to travel.
 We applied for the Myanmar eVisa online and were approved within 3 days.

 Best Mandalay Hotels

 There are hotels for every budget in Mandalay.
 There are some gorgeous romantic ones for those on a honeymoon in Myanmar.
 We suggest staying at a Mandalay hotel that is located right in the city and close to restaurants.

 - Luxury Mandalay Hotel $100+ Mandalay Hill Resort 5 star resort located just outside the moat within walking distance several Mandalay attractions.